jpaine126/Inverted_Pendulum_Control_Demo/README.md

 r   = 1     % Cost on control force
 ```

+On line 138, there are two parameters for setting a maximum control force for the LQR (`max_input, max_input_on`).
+By default it is turned off.
+This may need to be turned on when using a lot of noise to ensure a reasonable response.

 #### Initial Conditions
 ```
 x         = 0  % Initial Cart Position - m